orbis-dei/orbis-dei.github.io/content/places/hp-maria-goretti-house-la-ferriere-it.md

 - italy
 ---

-Home where St. Maria Goretti lived with her family and where she was martyred, stabbed by Alessandro Serenelli.
+Here St. Maria Goretti lived with her family and where she was martyred, stabbed by Alessandro Serenelli.
 She died the next day in a hospital in Nettuno.
 Today it is a museum.